hoanganh25991/threejs-monk-journey/progress/20240425-140000-FixMainMenuOptionsConflict.md

-# Fix Main Menu Options Conflict
+# Fix Main Menu Settings Conflict

 ## Issue
 There was a conflict between the main menu options screen and the in-game options menu.
 Both were creating elements with the same ID (`game-menu`), which was causing conflicts in the DOM and preventing the keyboard controls from being displayed properly in the in-game options menu.